KirstChat/the-wee-norn-iron-box/README.md

   - This feature would give users various options to pay for their box or subscription using Apple Pay or Google Pay

 - Additional Account Options:
-  - I would like to give the user the option to create an account by logging in with one of their social accounts including Facebook and Google
+  - I would like to give the user the option to create an account by logging in with one of their social accounts such as Facebook or Google
   - I would also like to give the user the option to delete their account if they no longer wish to use the service

 [Contents](#contents)